AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachine.md

 # [API Reference](../../API.md) - [Models](../Models.md) - SupportVectorMachine

 SupportVectorMachine is a supervised machine learning model that predicts values of -1 and 1 only.
-It assumes that the data is seperable by a decision boundary.

 ## Stored Model Parameters